Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Introduction

-In this paper, we present three generalization bounds for the noisy iterative algorithms (Section~\ref{sec::Gen_Bound}).
+We present three generalization bounds for the noisy iterative algorithms (Section~\ref{sec::Gen_Bound}).
 These bounds rely on different kinds of $f$-divergence but are proved in a uniform manner by exploring properties of additive noise channels (Section~\ref{sec::prop_add_channel}).
 Among them, the KL-divergence bound can deal with sampling with replacement; the total variation bound is often the tightest one; and the $\chi^2$-divergence bound requires the mildest assumption.
 We apply our results to applications, including DP-SGD, federated learning, and SGLD (Section~\ref{sec::application}).
-Under these applications, our generalization bounds own a simple form and can be estimated from the training data.
-Finally, we demonstrate our bounds through numerical experiments (Section~\ref{sec::experiments}), showing that they can predict the behavior of the true generalization gap.
+Under these applications, our generalization bounds can be significantly simplified and estimated from the training data.
+Finally, we demonstrate our bounds through numerical experiments (Section~\ref{sec::experiments}), showing that they can predict the behavior of the true generalization~gap.

 Our generalization bounds incorporate a time-decaying factor.
 This decay factor tightens the bounds by enabling the impact of early iterations to reduce with time.
 Our analysis is motivated by a line of recent works \citep{feldman2018privacy,balle2019privacy,asoodeh2020privacy} which observed that data points used in the early iterations enjoy stronger differential privacy guarantees than those occurring late.
-Accordingly, we prove that if a data point is used at an early iteration, its contribution to the generalization gap is decreasing with time due to the cumulative effect of the noise added in the iteration afterward.
+Accordingly, we prove that if a data point is used at an early iteration, its contribution to our generalization bounds is decreasing with time due to the cumulative effect of the additive noise.